flopezco12/Project_2_COVID/README.md

 - Provides statistics on cases, deaths, and vaccinations.
 - Visualizes data through charts and graphs.

-## Technologies Used
+## Technologies  and Languagaes Used
-- Java
+- JavaScripts
 - Python
 - SQL
+- CSS
+- HTML
-- External libraries for data parsing and visualization (CSS, Apache Commons CSV)
+- External libraries for data parsing and visualization (CSV)

 ## Getting Started Steps
 - Obtained the data in CSV formatt and cleaned the data to make it more useful for our project.